NESFA Press

 Saturday

 Starting at noon on Saturdays, the NESFA Clubhouse and Library are open to all and for members* to borrow (or return) books, magazines, audio books, and DVDs.
 Drop by and browse through our 20,000+ item collection.
 Feel free to read one or just chat with others.
-Cataloging the NESFA Library is basically complete.
-But, we still need help with reorganizing the library including shifting the books into the new bookcases which were built.
-Some evaluation and cataloging of new donations may also take place.
-Generally a snack is provided.
+Some work on the Library may also be taking place.
 On some Saturday evenings we host a video night at the clubhouse.
 Please see separate entries. * Membership is $24 per year and open to all.
 At the clubhouse.

 Sunday